A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects: Multiresolution analysis and grid adaptation

 If the maximum level $J_{\mathrm{max}}$ is reached after the refinement stage and the detail coefficients are significant after the evolution step, we can choose between two possibilities: either, the corresponding block is coarsened, even though its details are significant, or it remains at $J_{\mathrm{max}}$.
 The former option corresponds to dealiasing and avoids accumulation of energy in high wavenumbers, if viscous dissipation is not sufficient to stabilize the simulation.
-We therefore term this option ``dealiasing''.
 In low Reynolds number simulations, it can be omitted for the benefit of improved precision, while in most simulations it is required for stabilization.

 While the volume penalization term does usually result in large detail coefficients near the fluid-solid interface, it can happen that for large values of $C_{\varepsilon}$ the grid is coarsened at the interface.
 In this case, oscillations appear in the aerodynamic forces, which are undesirable.
-Therefore, we use the mask function $\chi$ as secondary criterion for block coarsening, and apply the same multiresolution thresholding with $C_{\varepsilon}'=10^{-6}$ to it.
-Thus, blocks containing the fluid-solid interface are coarsened only if the dealiasing option is used.
-The initial condition at $t=0$ is created in an iterative process and also takes the mask $\chi$ into account.
+Therefore, we use the mask function $\chi$ as secondary criterion for block coarsening, {\it i.e.}, a block is not coarsened if it satisfies $\max(\chi) - \min(\chi) > 0$.
+Consequently, blocks containing the fluid-solid interface are coarsened only if the dealiasing option is used.
+The initial grid at $t=0$ is created in an iterative process, starting from the coarsest level $J_\mathrm{min}$ and likewise takes $\chi$ into account.

-\section{Balancing modeling, discretization and thresholding errors}
+\subsection{Balancing modeling, discretization and thresholding errors}

-The numerical solution of the Navier--Stokes equations with artificial compressibility on adaptive grids and volume penalization involves in total five parameters, ACM ($C_0$), penalization ($C_\eta$), time ($\Delta t$), space ($\Delta x$) and thresholding ($C_{\varepsilon}$).
+The numerical solution of the Navier--Stokes equations with artificial compressibility on adaptive grids and volume penalization involves five parameters in total, ACM ($C_0$), penalization ($C_\eta$), time ($\Delta t$), space ($\Delta x$) and thresholding ($C_{\varepsilon}$).
 The accuracy of the computation with respect to the reference solution, {\it i.e.}, the exact solution of the incompressible Navier--Stokes equation, can be estimated from the various error contributions, namely, the artificial compressibilty (eq.~\ref{eq:ACM-model-error}), penalization (eqn.~\ref{eq:penal_error}), discretization (eqn.~\ref{eq:discretization_error_4th}) and thresholding (eqn.~\ref{eq:thresholding-error}) errors and then applying the triangle inequality, we find,